 B.S. in Histotechnology (2+2)

-Prepare for a healthcare career that uses the art and science of pathology to prepare tissues for the purpose of diagnosis and treatment.
+Prepare for a healthcare career that uses the art and science of pathology to prepare tissues for diagnosis and treatment.

 A histotechnologist is a health care professional who processes and prepares human and animal tissues to be observed by various forms of microscopy.
 Following proper tissue preparation, a histotechnologist stains tissue for routine and special identification of bacteria, fungi, cancer, and tissue structure abnormalities for pathological diagnosis.
 At the University of Mississippi, students complete two years of pre-requisite courses while enrolled in Allied Health Studies then apply to a competitive-entry professional histotechnology program.